 It’s time to start fixing your numbers

-We know It might feel scary to lay all your cards on the table and let your stakeholders fully know the energy status in your buildings.
+We know that it might feel scary to lay all your cards on the table and let your stakeholders fully know the energy status in your buildings.
 But the accuracy of the data reported will be increasingly more important as ESG reporting becomes more tightly intertwined with financial reporting and investments.
 Those who continue to keep unflattering numbers off the books will pay the price in time, and by then it will be an uphill battle to get back on solid ground, and regain investors’ trust.

 As a property owner, you have a decision to make: keep fudging the numbers, or stay ahead of the game and work on actually changing them.
 We’d say that’s a pretty easy one.